JStateson/BoincTasksTempReader/SystemdService/readme.txt

 indicate that wattage is being displayed instead of temperatures.

-*bus id correlation requires using the MSboinc program.
-Alternately, you can inspect the file at /etc/boinc-client/cc_include.xml and compare the order agains the values for usage or power in the temperature column of BoincTasks.
+* bus id correlation requires using the MSboinc program.
+Alternately, you can inspect the file at /etc/boinc-client/cc_include.xml and compare the order agains the values for power in the temperature column of BoincTasks.